scoder/lupa/INSTALL.rst

 #) Build lupa::

-     python setup.py build
+     python setup.py install

-   Or any other distutils target of your choice, such as ``install`` or one of the ``bdist`` targets.
+   Or any other distutils target of your choice, such as ``build`` or one of the ``bdist`` targets.
 See the `distutils documentation`_ for help, also the `hints on building extension modules`_.